neurobagel/documentation/docs/user_guide/maintaining.md

 Whether you have updated the Docker images, the [configuration](production_deployment.md), or the [data](#updating-the-data-in-your-graph) of your Neurobagel node, you will need to restart the services to apply the changes.

-To shut down a running Neurobagel node, navigate to the path on your file system where you have stored the `docker-compose.yml` file from the [initial setup](getting_started.md) and run:
+To shut down your Neurobagel services, navigate to the directory containing your deployment recipe and run:

 ```bash
 docker compose down